BoBch27/hamsterx/README.md

 - **HTML-first** - Your markup should read like English, not assembly code.
 - **Minimal abstractions** - Signals are simple.
 Keep it that way.
 - **Fast enough** - Your users won't wait for your JavaScript hamster to wake up.
+- **Clean cages** - Proper cleanup means no memory leaks.
+A tidy hamster is a happy hamster!

 ## 📜 License